numlinalg/RLinearAlgebra.jl/docs/src/manual/compression.md

 efficiency.
 In papers, Randomized Linear Algebraists often refer to techniques for generating ``S`` as either sampling (random subset of identity) or sketching (general random matrix) techniques.
 For simplicity RLinearAlgebra.jl refers to both types of techniques under the general family of Compressors.
+The choice of the terminology `Compressors` also allows us to incorporate deterministic approaches to compressing matrices/vectors.

 In RLinearAlgebra.jl, using a compression technique requires two main steps.
 The first, uses the `complete_compressor` function to generate a CompressorRecipe.
 The second